growthpods/sb1-6kejut/memory-bank/progress.md

 ## Known Issues
 - PostJobPage chat (previous version): User's typed messages (via automation) did not appear in the interface.
 This is now being replaced by CopilotKit.
 - CopilotKit `scrapeJobUrl` tool: Updated to use Firecrawl API v1 and specific payload for markdown.
 Needs testing.
+- CopilotKit `copilotkit-runtime.js`: The mock req/res adaptation and stream handling for Netlify Functions is complex and needs thorough testing.
 - Limited error handling for API failures.
 - No unit tests for the Gemini API integration.
 - Browser console not showing detailed logs for debugging.